igrishaev/farseer/README.md

 file.
 The Doc package provides the [default Markdown template][doc-default] which can be found by the path `"templates/farseer/default.md"`.

-In your project, most likely you create a `dev` namespace with a function that builds the documentation file.
-Every time the application gets built in CI, you generate a file and host it somewhere.
+In your project, most likely you create a `dev` namespace with this function that builds the documentation file.
+Every time the application gets run on CI, you generate a file and host it somewhere.

 ### Demo